Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Ablation Studies

 \subsection{Graph Learning Explainability}

 This ablation study analyzes the latent representations learned by different architectures through quantitative and qualitative evaluation using t-SNE projections of intermediate feature embeddings.
-For each model, two complementary visualizations are presented: \begin{itemize} \item The feature embedding plot before pooling, which captures local (pixel-level or node-level) structure, and \item The post-pooling trajectory plot, which reflects the evolution of aggregated global representations from which the final pose is regressed. \end{itemize}
+For each model, two complementary visualizations are presented: \begin{enumerate}[label=\arabic*.,wide, labelindent=0pt] \item The feature embedding plot before pooling, which captures local (pixel-level or node-level) structure, and \item The post-pooling trajectory plot, which reflects the evolution of aggregated global representations from which the final pose is regressed. \end{enumerate}

 In the CNN pipeline, features are extracted from dense image grids and pooled into a global descriptor, whereas in the GNN pipeline, outputs are obtained both at the node level (pre-pooling) and after graph-level pooling, enabling explicit analysis of relational aggregation.

 When high-dimensional features are projected into two dimensions using t-SNE, some structural relationships are inevitably distorted.
 Nevertheless, clear differences emerge between architectures.
 In the CNN-based representations, as illustrated in Fig.~\ref{fig:tsne5}, the projected embeddings exhibit reduced separability and increased overlap, indicating that the learned features primarily encode appearance similarity rather than geometric consistency.
 Even when keypoints are colour-coded by patch indices, the loss of structural coherence is evident, suggesting that spatial pooling and vectorization discard important relational cues required for accurate pose estimation.